 If you are admitted to UMD and hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa, you must provide proof of available financial resources to cover one year’s worth of expenses (tuition, fees, books, insurance and living expenses).
-A current official bank statement from your sponsor that clearly indicates the name of the account holder and sufficient funds to cover expenses must be provided.
-We do not need this documentation until after you are offered admission to UMD and you have confirmed your enrollment.
-If you have a sponsor, a signed letter of support in English is required along with the sponsor’s proof of finances.
-If you have dependent(s), please show additional financial support of $4,500 USD for each dependent.
+You are only required to provide this documentation after you are offered admission to UMD and have confirmed your enrollment.